 Basic earnings per common share ("EPS") are computed by dividing net earnings attributable to EnerSys stockholders by the weighted-average number of common shares outstanding for the period.
 Diluted EPS reflects the potential dilution that would occur if securities or other contracts to issue common stock were exercised or converted into common stock.
-At March 31, 2014, 2013 and 2012, the Company had outstanding stock options, restricted stock units, market share units and Convertible Notes, which could potentially dilute basic earnings per share in the future.
+At March 31, 2015, 2014 and 2013, the Company had outstanding stock options, restricted stock units, market share units, performance market share units and Convertible Notes, which could potentially dilute basic earnings per share in the future.